 The distribution requirement is satisfied by a student successfully completing the following six courses:

 - PHIL 1170 (004): History of Modern Philosophy

 - three courses in contemporary theoretical philosophy such as: metaphysics, epistemology, philosophy of mind, philosophy of language, philosophy of science, philosophy of mathematics, and logic (two of which must be in the philosophy of science or philosophy of mathematics)

-The level requirement is satisfied by a student taking at least three courses 200 or above, including one 300-level course (other than PHIL 310).
+The level requirement is satisfied by a student taking at least three courses 2000 or above, including one 3000-level course.